-- Continue to provide a Zoom option for meetings whenever possible.
+- Continue to provide a Zoom/virtual option for meetings whenever possible.

 - Outdoor activities remain safer than gathering indoors.

-- Units may choose to camp overnight in indoor facilities when all the following conditions have been met (This policy also applies to allowing more than one person to share a tent):
+- Units may choose to camp overnight in indoor facilities or tents when all the following conditions have been met.

 - All guidelines issued by the CDC and local governmental agencies are followed.